Are my purchases or sales reported to the government?

 I have an old coin.
 Is it valuable?

 Possibly.
 But the most common misconception about coins is that an old coin is automatically worth a great deal of money.
 For example, we have coins from the 1800s that we sell for less than $1.00 each because they had a high mintage and are in circulated condition.
-If you are attempting to find the value of a coin on the Internet, be sure to be looking at recent completed sales of the exact coin (same year, mint, and condition). eBay It is one thing to to see the listing price, it is another if the coin actually sells for that price.
+If you are attempting to find the value of a coin on the Internet, be sure to be looking at recent completed sales of the exact coin (same year, mint, and condition).
+For instance, on eBay, it is one thing to see the listing price, it is another if the coin actually sells for that price.

 How do you set your prices and what is the process?